nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy into an empty folder.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample recipes.
+    2. Double-click the jar file Expected: Shows the GUI with a set of sample recipes.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences
     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. Shutdown
+   1. When the app is open, type `exit` into the command bar and press "enter".<br>
+      Expected: The app closes

 ### Saving data